paradox460/SillyTavern-MemoryBooks/readme.md

 - **Allowed in titles:** All printable Unicode characters are allowed, including accented letters, emoji, CJK, and symbols.
 - **Blocked:** Only Unicode control characters (U+0000–U+001F, U+007F–U+009F) are blocked; these are removed automatically.

-See [Character Policy Details](charset.md) for examples and migration notes.
+## See [Character Policy Details](charset.md) for examples and migration notes.
----

-*Developed with love using VS Code/Cline, extensive testing, and community feedback.* 🤖💕
+_Developed with love using VS Code/Cline, extensive testing, and community feedback._ 🤖💕